Dashticz/dashticz/docs/blocks/graphs.rst

 Modifying the y-axes
 --------------------

-.. note :: Still working with the new multigraph implementation?

 You can modify the y-axes by setting the options parameter.
 Below you see an example how to define the min and max values of two y-axes::

     blocks['graph_659'] = {